Real-Time Audio Visualization Engine - "audio_vis"

 Raw spectral data changes dramatically between analysis frames.
 To produce visually stable output, the engine applies asymmetric temporal smoothing with separate attack and release times.

 Smoothing is implemented as a Structure-of-Arrays (SoA) layout: parallel vectors for current values, target values, per-element increments, and remaining step counts.
+This keeps the whole structure cache friendly.
 When a new target is set, the step count and increment are calculated once based on whether the value is rising (attack) or falling (release).
 During steady state, elements that have reached their target skip all smoothing math entirely.

 Peak hold tracking runs on top of the smoothed output.
 Each element maintains a countdown timer.
 While the timer is active, the hold value stays locked.
 After it expires, the value decays exponentially by a configurable scalar per frame.
 If the current smoothed value exceeds the hold at any point, the hold resets to the new peak and the countdown restarts.